MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_3/README.md

 ## 7. Perform MMGBSA Free Energy Calculations

-Ensure that the job script correctly identifies the location of `mmgbsa.in`.
+Ensure that the job script correctly identifies the location of `mmgbsa_per_residue.in`.

 ```
 sbatch run_per_residue.sh